wp-statistics/wp-statistics/readme.txt

 To register, go to the Permalink page and update the permalink with press Save Changes.

 == Changelog ==
+= 12.5.7 =
+* Added: The Edge To Browser List.
+* Added: `date_i18n` function in dates for retrieving localized date.
+* Improved: The Browsers charts.
+* Improved: Minor issues in GeoIP update function.
+* Optimized: All png files.
+(60% Save).

 = 12.5.6 =
 * Fixed: Counting stats issue in Cache mode.